ethereumjs/ethereumjs-monorepo/README.md

 ```

 # BROWSER
-For standalone use in the browser inculde [./dist/ethereumjs-tx.js](https://github.com/ethereum/ethereumjs-tx/blob/master/dist/ethereumjs-tx.js)
-This will give you a gobal varible `EthTx` to use.
-It will also create the globals `Buffer` and `ethUtil`
 To build for standalone use in the browser install `browserify` and run `npm run build`.
+For standalone use in the browser inculde ./dist/ethereumjs-tx.js This will give you a gobal varible `EthTx` to use.

 # API
 [./docs/](./docs/index.md)